 Apprentice Teacher Info

 The French and Italian Department encourages students to participate in the Apprentice Teacher (AT) Workshop in order to learn the Drill Method and try out for an AT position in French or Italian.
 The participation of veteran ATs contributes significantly to the training of new candidates.
 Participation in the full workshop is required to audition for a position as an AT.
+Please fill out this Google interest form.

 What is an Apprentice Teacher?